 🥘 Cook from scratch with fresh ingredients.
 Maybe even as a family a few times a week.
 This will automatically improve the nutrient levels in your diet.

 💨 Take time to breathe.
-If you have 20 minutes to scroll on social media a day, then you have 10 minutes to be still with your breath.
+If you have 20 minutes a day to scroll on social media, then you have 10 minutes to be still with your breath.

 🌲 Get outside and breathe fresh air.
 Make it a point to get outside and do some form of gentle exercise with uplifting music or silence.
 Guaranteed, no matter how you feel at the beginning, you will be changed after.
 Even if it’s just a 20-minute walk for the sake of walking.
 Not running an errand.